 When comparing licensed and unlicensed frequency bands, unlicensed bands don't have the same rigid requirements that licensed bands do.
 At the same time, it's not quite a free-for-all.
 The FCC still defines maximum power levels allowed and other constraints that guide even the unlicensed bands.
 Organizations like the Wi-Fi Alliance and Bluetooth Special Interest Group help educate end users on benefits and proper use of common unlicensed frequencies.

 One popular unlicensed band is the 2.4 GHz industrial, scientific and medical band.
-Here, you'll find Wi-Fi, Bluetooth, drone control signals, wireless microphones and hundreds of other technologies.
+Here, you find Wi-Fi networks, Bluetooth, drone control signals, wireless microphones and hundreds of other technologies.
 Each one has the potential to make life miserable for the others to a certain degree through cochannel interference, but there are often -- but not always -- ways to carefully design these services so they can operate and coexist successfully.

 Benefits of unlicensed bands

 Unlicensed bands have a wide range of benefits, including the following:

 - Low-cost access.
 Aside from the purchase price of equipment, the frequencies are free for anyone to use, provided users follow existing constraints limiting power levels and other operations.

 - Fast product development.
 These bands give innovators and other entrepreneurs the opportunity to introduce new services and technologies more quickly than if they had to apply for permission to use licensed spectrum, which has become increasingly scarce.

 Despite being easy to use, unlicensed frequencies have their own challenges, including the following:

 - Contention.
 Reliability can be hard to guarantee when several technologies need to coexist in the same bands.
 Interference is common.